jordibc/mapelia/readme.md

 [Blender](https://www.blender.org/).

-In the project *A Touch of The Universe*, the generated `stl` files are directly printed with a 3D printer, to create a physical representation of diverse planets and moons.
+In the project *A Touch of The Universe*, the generated `stl` files are printed with a 3D printer, to create a physical representation of diverse planets and moons.
 Those printed models are then used to do outreach in astronomy at the [Aula del Cel (The Sky Classroom)](https://aorgil.blogs.uv.es/aula-del-cel/) in the Astronomical Observatory of the University of Valencia among other places.

-## Installing
+## 📥 Installation

 ### Quick installation